 - Related Entries

-As with all the Presocratics, Anaxagoras' work survives only in fragments quoted by later philosophers and commentators; we also have testimonia about his views in many ancient sources.
+As with all the Presocratics, Anaxagoras’ work survives only in fragments quoted by later philosophers and commentators; we also have testimonia about his views in many ancient sources.
 The standard collection of Presocratic texts (both fragments and testimonia) is H. Diels and W. Kranz, Die Fragmente der Vorsokratiker, in which Anaxagoras is given the identifying number 59.
 The Greek text and translations can also be found in Graham, 2010.
 (For discussion of the sources for the Presocratics, and problems associated with them, see the article on Presocratic Philosophy.)
-Any discussion of Anaxagoras' views must be a reconstruction that goes beyond the few details that we have in the verbatim quotations, though informed by the evidence of the fragments and testimonia.
-It must be kept in mind in reading the following account that other interpretations are possible.
+Any discussion of Anaxagoras’ views must be a reconstruction that goes beyond the few details that we have in the verbatim quotations, though informed by the evidence of the fragments and testimonia.
+It must be kept in mind in reading the following account that scholars disagree and that other interpretations are possible.

 A fundamental tenet of Eleatic theory is that what-is-not cannot be (Parmenides DK 28 B2).
 Parmenides, using this claim (see DK 28 B8.15–16), argued that coming-to-be and passing-away are therefore ruled out, because genuine coming-to-be is change from what-is-not to what-is, while destruction is change from what-is to what-is-not.
 Thus, says Parmenides, what-is “is without start or stop, since coming to be and passing away have wandered very far away, and true trust drove them out” (DK 28 B8.27–28).
 Anaxagoras accepts this principle, explaining apparent generation and destruction through, and replacing them by, mixture and separation (or dissociation) of ingredients: